Winload.efi Missing or Contains Error After Clone

-Incorrect registry key.
-The source disk and target disk owns different ID for volumes and drive letter.
-Thus, you have to change the registry key after cloning.
+1. The incorrect registry key.
+The source disk and target disk owns different ID for volumes and drive letter, so you have to change the registry key after cloning.

 2. Improper UEFI settings.
 The UEFI and Legacy mode requires different boot files and algorithms.
 So, make sure you set up correct settings for your destination disk.

-Corrupted BCD files.
+3. The corrupted BCD files.
 Sometimes, cloning will damage the BCD store files, and then you will get this Winload.efi 0xc0000225 error message or other Winload.efi missing problems.
 Just repair BCD files first.

 Therefore, how to repair Winload.efi missing after clone?
-Don’t worry about it, we will provides the solutions to fix for you quickly in Windows 7/8/10.
+Don’t worry about it, we will provides the solutions to fix quickly in Windows 7/8/10.

 Solution 1: Disable Secure Boot

 The Secure Boot will stop your system from accessing the winload.efi file if you have a UEFI based computer.
 So boot into BIOS or UEFI via F2, F8, F12, ESC or DEL key (varies depends on your PC manufacturer), and find the Secure Boot option in BIOS or UEFI, and then Disabled it.

 If above steps are not working for you, try the next way.

 Solution 2: Use DiskPart to Repair

 1. Boot into the Windows installation media, then go to Repair your computer -> Advanced Options -> Troubleshoot -> Command Prompt.

-select volume=n (where the n is refer to volume number of system reserved partition)
+select volume=n (where the n is refer to volume number of system reserved partition with "System" labeled)

 assign letter=m (m is the proper drive letter that not in use)